wavemaker/docs/learn/app-development/ui-design/creating-themes.md

 ## Theme Package Structure

+### Directory Structure

+1. **`Fonts`** folder: The web fonts can be copied here and referenced in the theme.
+There will be references to Roboto regular fonts in the variables.less (src/web), to avail them please download Roboto regular fonts and paste them in fonts directory (src/web/fonts).
+2. **`.wmprojects.properties`**: This contains essential properties required to identify the theme.

+    **`.wmprojects.properties`**
+    - **`name:`** for the theme,
+    - **`version`**: of the theme.
+Updated version will be used to replace the existing theme in the project.
+    - **`description`**: a short meaningful `description` of the theme,
+    - **`type:`** THEME (DO NOT CHANGE THIS), and
+    - **`author`**: name of the author for the theme.

+3. **`theme.png`**: Used to visually identify the Theme in the Theme dialog.
+The size of the image should be 160 x 120 px.
+4. **`style.less`**: This less file includes styles for components like header, footer, leftnav, calendar etc., which are not defined in the bootstrap CSS.
+These components can be further customized in this file by using the variables defined at the beginning of the file eg header background color can be changed using the @wm-header-bg-color variable.
+5. **`variables.less`**: This less file includes the styles defined by bootstrap.
+The values defined in this file are used by widgets like buttons, links, textbox, and more.
+For more information, see [Bootstrap documentation](http://getbootstrap.com/customize/) on LESS variables.

 ### Web Responsive

 For creating a custom theme for a WaveMaker application, you need to understand the package structure.
 The theme package contains the following files: